 Consider these benefits before applying

-- Simple process.
+Simple process.
 You can usually apply online using any Internet-enabled device, and some lenders provide apps for mobile devices as well.
-Many lenders even let you complete the identification process online.
+Many lenders even let you complete the identification and document checking process online.

-- Repayment flexibility.
+Repayment flexibility.
 You can find lenders that let you make payments that match with your pay schedule, be it weekly, fortnightly or monthly.
-And some will let you repay your loan early without charging any extra fees or penalties.
+Some will let you repay your loan early without charging any extra fees or penalties.

 …and the drawbacks

-- Scams.
+Scams.
 The online world is not devoid of scammers.
-Before you apply for a low-interest personal loan online, find out if the lender you choose is legit.
+Before you apply for a low interest loan online, find out if the lender you choose is legit.

-- Bad credit is a problem.
-Finding low-interest personal loans for bad credit is near impossible, unless you consider getting a secured loan that uses one of your assets — like your car or house — as collateral.
+Bad credit is a problem.
+Finding low-interest personal loans for bad credit is near impossible, unless you consider getting a secured loan that uses one of your assets as collateral.

 Eligibility criteria will differ between loans, but generally, you will need to meet the following requirements: